- I Want To...

 CONDUCT REGULATIONS RELATED TO COVID-19

-Face masks must be worn covering mouth and nose completely at all times inside the library by all individuals 2 years of age and older who are not fully vaccinated, unless the patron states that they fall under one of the exceptions from the Michigan Department of Health and Human Services (MDHHS) order dated May 15, 2021 Gathering and Face Mask order.
+- Face masks are requested to be worn covering mouth and nose completely at all times inside the Library by all individuals 2 years of age and older who are not fully vaccinated, unless the patron states that they fall under one of the exceptions from the Michigan Department of Health and Human Services (MDHHS.
 To ease enforcement for the library staff and for the comfort of other patrons, all patrons who are able to wear a mask are encouraged to do so.

-Patrons must respect library restrictions on building capacity and time limits on visits, e.g. one-hour visits in Phase 4 “Grab and Go”.
+- Patrons must respect Library restrictions on building capacity and time limits on visits.

 CONSEQUENCES FOR VIOLATION OF CONDUCT REGULATIONS RELATED TO COVID-19